openebs/zfs-localpv/docs/multiple-zpool.md

 - CSI driver will handle CSI request for volume create
 - CSI driver will read the request parameters and create ZFSVolume resources:
-- ZFSVolume will be watched by the ZFS-LocalPV node agent and will check the poolpattern parameter.
+- ZFSVolume will be watched by the LocalPV-ZFS node agent and will check the poolpattern parameter.
 - The node agent will find all the zpool matching the poolpattern parameter regx and will pick the one which has highest free space available.
 - now the node agent will go ahead and create the volume in the selected zfs pool
 - the node agent will also update the poolname parameter with the selected poolname